The Interface Factor - - Profit Pointers=?ISO-8859-1?B?gSAgICA=?= Curriculum, Issue 16

 What if I had relied on the first information, and set my whole decision process around being able to talk with him on Monday?
 I would have been an unhappy customer.

-– upon buying it, the sales person told you one thing and after the fact, the service department told you something different?
+Have you ever faced a situation in buying a product or service – upon buying it, the sales person told you one thing and after the fact, the service department told you something different?

 If so, what was your reaction to the company?
 Not good usually.